simplespace-cat/GitHub-desktop/docs/contributing/upgrading-dependencies.md

 # Upgrading Dependencies

-This document outlines how we manage the dependencies that GitHub Desktop needs, as some need to be handled differently to others
+This document outlines how we manage the dependencies that GitCub needs, as some need to be handled differently to others

 ## General Guidelines